sal0max/homebrew-nikon/README.md

 The Software includes the ViewNX-Movie Editor for movie processing and editing.
 It ca be used for basic image editing of jpeg and tiff images and convert nef photos to other formats.

 *Replaces ViewNX 2.*

+### Webcam Utility
+Webcam Utility lets a Nikon camera be used as a webcam when connected to a computer via USB.
+The camera will function as a webcam when “Webcam Utility” is selected as an external camera in a web conferencing app.
+Supported cameras: Z 7, Z 6, Z 5, Z 50, D6, D850, D780, D500, D7500, and D5600

 ### KeyMission 360/170 Utility
 A companion app for the KeyMission 360 and KeyMission 170 cameras.